xoaryaa/xoaryaa/README.md

 <h1 align="Center">hi <img src="https://raw.githubusercontent.com/ABSphreak/ABSphreak/master/gifs/Hi.gif" height ="30 px"/> i'm ARYA</h1>

 Hello!
-I'm Arya, a final-year undergraduate student from VJTI pursuing B.Tech in Electronics and Telecommunications.
-I'm 21 years old and based in Mumbai, India.
+I'm Arya, a B.Tech graduate in Electronics and Telecommunications from VJTI, Mumbai.
+I'm 22 years old and looking for opportunities to build things.

 👇 Hit in your console or terminal to connect with me